 So how do you set up and run a successful pipeline meeting?

-Is your team small enough to get everyone around the table at once?
+Is your sales team small enough to get everyone around the table at once or do you have to manage multiple sales teams?
 Or would you have to rotate staff attending the meeting?
 Maybe you even prefer doing one-on-one reviews.

 Next, what frequency best suits you?
 Weekly, Monthly?
 Bi-Weekly?